hollowdll/ER-diagram-generator/README.md

 Next clone this repository and open your terminal.

-Run npm install in the directory root where `package.json` is to install dependencies
+Install dependencies in the project root where `package.json` is
 ```
 npm install
 ```